Châtelain: History

+Châtelaine

 The feminine form, châtelaine, refers to the mistress of a castle or château, or the mistress of any large medieval household.
 It can also refer to a woman's ornamental chain worn around the waist, with keys, a purse, timepiece, or other household attachments.

 Canada

 In Canada, the wife of the Governor General (the Viceregal consort of Canada), is referred to by the nominal and symbolic title "Châtelaine of Rideau Hall", in diplomatic and ceremonial protocol for Canadian and British government ceremonies and special events.